You’ll need a place to live if you want to live in the UK for up to 6 months OR move here permanently.

 3. CoHousing in the UK

-Cohousing means sharing the cost of a home and land amongst others.
-Each community is different so take a look to see if one fits your lifestyle.
+Cohousing means sharing the cost of a home and land with like minded others.
+Each community is different.
+Take a look to see if one fits your lifestyle.

 4. Boat/Tiny Homes in the UK

-Does living small or in a tiny appeal to you?
-Find out what it’s all about.
-Tiny homes have not taken off as they have in the US and may have limited locations to “tiny” but it’s worth a look.
+Does living small or in a “tiny” appeal to you?
+Tiny homes have not taken off as they have in the US and may have limited locations but it’s worth a look.

 5. Caravan | Park Homes in the UK

 Mobile homes are called caravans here and there are many mobile home parks.
-The majority don’t allow year round living but that may be just right for you.
+There can be restrictions on how many months a year you can live in one.

 Finding a home in England and the UK is the first step to enjoying life here to the fullest.
-I know I didn’t really feel like this was home until I signed my first lease and committed to living here for 6 months.
+I didn’t really feel like this was home until I signed my first lease.

 Get started by booking a place to scout your new home from home.